jvh/classifying-breast-cancer/README.md

 **NOTE**: This was done as a personal project

-# Classifying Breast Cancer Using Supervised Learning Techniques
+# Classifying Breast Cancer Using Supervised Machine Learning Techniques

 In this project, I attempt to classify if a tumour present in breast tissue (i.e. record of data containing a feature set of that tumour) is likely to be malignant or benign.
 For this, I have implemented 2 supervised learning techniques: **_k_-nearest neighbours** and **logistic regression**.